VincentPrivate/AGLCodeTest/README.md

 ## Implementation ##

-**serverless** architecture &ndash; Azure Functions for
+**serverless** architecture &ndash; Azure Functions

 * not to setup an application environment
-* to focus on the code itself, which is basically business logic
+* to focus on the code itself, the business logic
 * to make easy to build

 The application consists of number of small libraries that only take care of one responsibility respectively &ndash; settings, models, services, functions and IoC.